CNBC Awards

 Inventory Valuation Methods

-• FIFO method: This method posits that the earliest acquired inventory is sold first, aligning the cost of goods sold with actual costs and ensuring the remaining inventory reflects current values.
+• FIFO method: This method posits that the earliest acquired stock is sold first, aligning the cost of goods sold with actual costs and ensuring the remaining inventory reflects current values.

 • LIFO method: On the other hand, this method assumes the most recent inventory is sold first, often used to lower taxable income by assigning recent, higher costs to the cost of goods sold.